zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/disaster-recovery/ark-pre-1.0.md

 ## Creating backups

-Once the plugin has been installed and configured, everytime you take backups using Velero and include PVCs, it will also take Portworx snapshots of your volumes.
+Once the plugin has been installed and configured, everytime you take backups using Ark and include PVCs, it will also take Portworx snapshots of your volumes.

 ### Local Backups